swati24081992/MATH-F212/PythonReview/PythonInstallation.md

 **Conda** is simple and fast and you can quickly check if your environment is installed and working correctly.

 * Open an Anaconda prompt
-* check if conda is installed correctly, by typing:
+* Check if conda is installed correctly, by typing:
 ```
 conda -V
 ```